Energetic Variational Approaches for inviscid multiphase flow systems with surface flow and tension: Abstract

 \section{Abstract}

 We consider the governing equations for the motion of the inviscid fluids in two moving domains and an evolving surface from an energetic point of view.
 We employ our energetic variational approaches to derive inviscid multiphase flow systems with surface flow and tension.
-A surface flow means compressible or incompressible surface flow.
-This paper derives surface tension without using the \emph{Young-Laplace law} and the \emph{Boussinesq-Scriven law}.
-More precisely, we calculate the variation of the flow maps to the action integral for our model to derive surface tension.
+More precisely, we calculate the variation of the flow maps to the action integral for our model to derive both surface flow and tension.
 We also study the conservation and energy laws of our multiphase flow systems.
 The key idea of deriving the pressure of the compressible fluid on the surface is to make use of the feature of the barotropic fluid, and the key idea of deriving the pressure of the incompressible fluid on the surface is to apply a generalized Helmholtz-Weyl decomposition on a closed surface.